byett/dsd/Nexys-A7/README.md

   * [Getting Started With Vivado](https://digilent.com/reference/vivado/getting_started/start)
   * [Design Hubs](https://www.xilinx.com/support/documentation-navigation/design-hubs.html)
   * [Tool command language](https://vhdlwhiz.com/why-you-need-to-learn-tcl/) (Tcl)

+## MAC USERS
+* https://github.com/ichi4096/vivado-on-silicon-mac/pull/32 <--- this is the pr you need to pull

+* https://github.com/ichi4096/vivado-on-silicon-mac <-- this is the main github with the read me

+* I do not have a Mac to test these myself, but I hope these resources are enough to get your installation started, and I will do my best to assist if needed.

 ## Nexys A7 FPGA Board
 * [Reference Manual](https://digilent.com/reference/programmable-logic/nexys-a7/reference-manual) and [schematic](https://digilent.com/reference/_media/reference/programmable-logic/nexys-4-ddr/nexys_a7_sch-public.pdf)